dw33d/odinproject/README.md

-# My progrss as a developer
+# My progress as a developer

 1. Know HTML basics
 2. Know CSS basics and flexbox